pantale/DynELA-v3.0/README.md

 	make

 ## Postprocessing:

+DynELA now has a class for direct export of contourplot results using SVG vectorial format for a 2D or 3D mesh via the Python command interface.

 The DynELA FEM code can generate VTK files for the results.
 I'm using the Paraview postprocessor to visualize those results.
 Paraview is available here: https://www.paraview.org/download